What is Test Scenario in Software Testing (Examples)

 Tips to Create Test Scenarios

-• Each Test Scenario should be tied to a minimum of one Requirement or User Story as per the Project Methodology.
+• Each Test Scenario should be tied to at least one Requirement or User Story as per the Project Methodology.

 • Before creating a Test Scenario that verifies multiple Requirements at once, ensure you have a Test Scenario that checks that requirement in isolation.